Delport121/Obsidian_Vault/Meetings/Meeting Notes 5.md

  - Do some research in regards to where there a gaps in the industry (Such as the fast image processing for racing)
  - Maybe add a lidar to the model and look at nav2?
 (SLAM stuff since this relates to what I have to do)

+Slam for ros
+What is my contribution?
+Keep focus
+Dont try to recode, only if necessary
+Plan for benjamins questions, so he can